Gladioul/Renpy_ollama_local_AI_configuration/README.md

 -Digging into settings of the ollama side of the code

--put on other .py the ollama part to improve readibilty

 -Create a icon for the program and the repo

 -Add the chance to input personality to the prompts